spahlavian/VesselSegPro/README.md

 # VesselSegPro
-Semi-automatic vascular segmentation of dynamic ASL MR angiography
+MATLAB-based software for semi-automatic vascular segmentation and vizualization of dynamic ASL MR angiography.

+Please visit [Youtube tutorial link]  to learn about using VesselSegPro

+If you use VesselSegPro or some part of the code, please cite:
+[MRM paper]